fuzzylogicxx/fuzzylogic/posts/live-regions.md

 ---
 (

 Anda asked for some thoughts regarding a “copy to clipboard” component.
 It set my mind racing.
 It’s a great example of where a component being “physically small” probably leads folks to think it’d be quick and easy to create but in reality to build it responsibly requires a disproportionate amount of thinking!
+(Another way of saying this: [the smaller the pattern is, the easier to overlook the complex needs](https://adrianroselli.com/2020/01/defining-toast-messages.html#comment-186754))

 I started by looking at Adam Silver’s book and Scott O’Hara’s [Are we live?](https://www.scottohara.me/blog/2022/02/05/are-we-live.html) because ARIA live regions were at the front of my mind… but ended up down a rabbithole and kept seeing more and more layers!